About Military Service Records and Official Military Personnel Files (OMPFs, DD Form 214)

 If you've been discharged from military service, your personnel files are stored here at the National Archives and Records Administration (NARA).
 We are the official repository for records of military personnel who have been discharged from the U.S. Air Force, Army, Marine Corps, Navy and Coast Guard.

-Recent military service and medical records are not online.
+If you are a recently separated veteran, records can be found online via the VA eBenefits portal.
 However, most veterans and their next-of-kin can obtain free copies of their DD Form 214 (Report of Separation) and other records several ways:

 Military personnel records are primarily administrative records and can contain information such as: